michailx/pcap-tools/README.md

 ./split_pcap.sh pcap/caida-20140711-095700.UTC.pcap caida-2014 100
 ```

-will read _caida-20140711-095700.UTC.pcap_ and split it into smaller _.pcap_ files.
-Each file will have the suffix
+will read _caida-20140711-095700.UTC.pcap_ and split it into smaller _.pcap_ files.<br/>
+Each file will have the prefix
 _caida-2014-partXXX_ and will be 100MB in size.